Back-end / Front-end Bridge

 obtainVisitorCode()takes an optional string argument that you can use to pass your own identifier rather than rely on a dedicated, randomly generated Kameleoon id.

 If you don't use a SDK, other methods are possible to perform the synchronization, such as creating a custom DNS entry (CNAME) or adding a specific code snippet on your backend server.
 We list the different implementation methods here.

 In any case, the following logic is implemented:

 First we check if a kameleoonVisitorCode cookie or query parameter associated with the current HTTP request can be found.
 If so, we will use this as the visitor identifier.

 If no cookie / parameter is found in the current request, we either randomly generate a new identifier, or use the given argument as identifier if it is passed.
 This allows our customers to use their own identifiers as visitor codes, should they wish to.
 This can have the added benefit of matching Kameleoon visitors with their own users without any additional look-ups in a matching table.

 In any case, the server-side (via HTTP header) kameleoonVisitorCode cookie is set with the value.
 If using the SDK, this identifier value is also returned by the method.

 By following this approach, the visitorCode is coherently saved and shared between front-end and back-end, and cross-domain and ITP restrictions are also correctly taken into account.
 If an experiment is implemented on the first page of a visitor's journey on your website, the back-end will generate the identifier and pass it to the front.
 If the journey starts on a page where

-obtainVisitorCode() is not called on the back-end, then the front-end will generate the identifier first, pass it to the back-end, which will read it and then rewrite it as a server-side cookie to bypass ITP restrictions.
+obtainVisitorCode() is not called (or the synchronization snippet is not ran) on the back-end, then the front-end will generate the identifier first, pass it to the back-end, which will read it and then rewrite it as a server-side cookie to bypass ITP restrictions.